scilus/scil-documentation/source/intro_to/explore_os.rst

     :scale: 65 %
     :align: center

-    Nano is very useful to edit text file in the terminal and basic operation like replace or copy-pasting lines.
+    Nano is very useful to edit text file in the terminal and basic operation like replacing or copy-pasting lines.

 **Ressources:**